samedog/Sims4-Decompiler-Helper/README.md

 set set UNPYC=PAH_TO_unpyc3.py

-place unpyc3 in the same folder as this script, and launch from cmd, powershell or doubleclick
+launch from cmd, powershell or doubleclick